alvesb3/alvesb3/README.md

 - 👋 Hi, I’m @alvesb3
 - 👀 I’m interested in Websites.
-- 🌱 I’m currently learning HTML5, CSS3 and Javascript.
+- 🌱 I’m currently learning HTML5/CSS/Javascript and GDScript(Godot Engine)
 - 📫 How to reach me @alvesb3 on Instragram!